quicwg/base-drafts/draft-ietf-quic-http.md

 When opening a new request stream, a PRIORITY frame MAY be sent as the first frame of the stream creating a dependency on an existing element.
-In order to ensure that prioritization is processed in a consistent order, any subsequent PRIORITY frames MUST be sent on the control stream.
+In order to ensure that prioritization is processed in a consistent order, any subsequent PRIORITY frames for that request stream MUST be sent on the control stream.
 A PRIORITY frame received after other frames on a request stream MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.

+A PRIORITY frame identifies an element to prioritize, and an element upon which it depends.
+A Prioritized ID or Dependency ID identifies a client-initiated request using the corresponding stream ID, a server push using a Push ID (see
+{{frame-push-promise}}), or a placeholder using a Placeholder ID (see
+{{placeholders}}).

 If, by the time a new request stream is opened, its priority information has already been received via the control stream, the PRIORITY frame